 Once you’ve read it, you probably will read it over and over again.
 You can tuck it into your purse or backpack and take it with you to school or work.
-Throughout the day, you know it’s sitting close to you and when you take a break, it’s there for you to read once more.
-Far after we are gone, no one will care about the million texts we may have sent.
+Throughout the day, you know it’s sitting close to you.
+When you take a break, it’s there for you to read once more.
+Far after you are gone, no one will care about the million texts you may have sent.
 But, a letter will last.
 It can even be passed down to the generations to come.
 Now, ask yourself, seriously, if emails get the same response.
 Can you think of a single email that would be worth printing out and storing away?
 Letters are part of your legacy!

 Speak the words that are in your heart in the form of ink on paper.
 Then you can choose to either mail it or leave it in a special place to be found.
-These are perfect little surprises to include in a briefcase or suitcase when the one you love is going to be traveling for some reason.
+These are perfect little surprises to include in a briefcase or suitcase.
 When he unpacks, he’ll find your thoughtful little surprise and think about you the entire time you’re apart.
 You can keep your letter romantic or spice it up a bit.
 The choice is yours.
-The point of an old fashioned hand written love letter is that you took the time to sit down and write it and it can be cherished for times to come.
+The point of an old fashioned hand written love letter is that you took the time.
+You sat down, wrote it and now it can be cherished for times to come.

 STEPS TO WRITING YOUR FIRST LOVE LETTER

-Buy some stationary.
-It doesn’t have to be fancy and if you have an at-home printer you can easily make your own, but Target and Michael's have a nice selection and if you are like me and like supporting local business, a thorough Google search in your city will do the trick.
-I like to buy the packs with various different styles so that it can be tailored to different occasions and it can add variety.
+- Buy some stationary.
+It doesn’t have to be fancy.
+If you have an at-home printer you can easily make your own.
+Target and Michael’s have a nice selection.
+Here is an all in one set created by a TED Speaker, Hannah Brencher.
+It’s called, The World Needs More Love Letters All-in-One Stationery and Envelopes.
+I like to buy the packs with various different styles because it can be tailored to different occasions and it can add variety.

-Include a self addressed, stamped envelope.
-If you want a response back from your lover include a self addressed, stamped envelope so that they not only get the hint but they don’t have to worry about getting a stamp and envelope together.
+- Include a self addressed, stamped envelope.
+If you want a response back from your lover include a self addressed stamped envelope.
+Therefore, they not only get the hint but they don’t have to worry about getting a stamped envelope together.

-Anyone will do.
-If you don’t have a lover or you just don’t think yours will appreciate the thoughtful attention, send a loving letter to someone else that you care about: Family, friends, grandparents you haven’t talked to in ages.
+- Anyone will do.
+If you don’t have a lover send a loving letter to someone else that you care about.
+For example, family, friends, grandparents you haven’t talked to in ages.
 Anyone who loves you will appreciate the thoughtfulness and spreading joy and love is what life is all about.